Undergraduate Research Assistants

 2019 - 2021

-Kalyn is a third-year student at the University of North Georgia majoring in psychology with a minor in criminal forensics.
+Kalyn graduated from the University of North Georgia in 2022, majoring in psychology with a minor in criminal forensics.
 Her general research interests are in behavioral and abnormal psychology.
 She is also interested in cognitive psychology as it pertains to sensory stimulation and the expression of behaviors.
 By having a background in cognitive psychology, it will help her studying different human behavioral expressions.
 Following graduation Kalyn plans to attend graduate school to seek a masters and doctorate in Behavioral Psychology so she can work in government or industry as a behavioral/criminal analyst.
 Currently, Kalyn is working on two projects.
 The first is a project investigating the influence of emotions and motivational factors for an adolescent or young adult’s first sexual intercourse and how this relates to the Object Relations Theory.
 The second project is investigating the influence of illusory surface color on figure-ground assignment by attempting to bias abstract ambiguous figure-ground stimuli using the watercolor illusion.
 This project is likely to better our understanding of the roll of surface properties in perceptual organization.

 2018 - 2019

-Erica is a graduating psychology major and computer science minor pursuing a doctorate in clinical psychology with a specialty in substance use disorder.
+Erica is a graduated psychology major and computer science minor pursuing a doctorate in clinical psychology with a specialty in substance use disorder.
 As part of the McNair Scholars program, she completed a research project titled "Lexical harm reduction: Language perpetuates stigma related to substance use disorder" which investigated the types of judgments elicited by clinical and colloquial language related to substance use disorder.
 Her broader research interest is psychedelic-assisted psychotherapy, and she plans to complete her graduate research on the potential role of ibogaine as a clinical intervention for substance use disorder.
 She is the director of the Georgia chapter of Dancesafe, a nonprofit public health organization that provides harm reduction services at music festivals and other events.
 She is also a long-time student leader for UNG's Students for Sensible Drug Policy chapter, a board member of Peachtree NORML, and a volunteer for the Zendo Project and the Multidisciplinary Association for Psychedelic Studies.
 Erica's interest in perception stems from the insights this field may provide into the processes involved in perceptual distortion during psychedelic experiences.
 She is particularly interested in synesthesia, the blending of sensory modalities often reported during acute drug effects of psychedelics.

-Miranda is a senior at the University of North Georgia who plans to graduate this fall with a bachelor’s degree in psychology and a minor in business administration.
+Miranda is a graduated student at the University of North Georgia with a bachelor’s degree in psychology and a minor in business administration.
 She has interests in the field of social psychology as demonstrated in a study titled “How phubbing affects group interaction” where she examined college student perceptions of phone usage in social interactions.
 Due to her interests in behavioral health, Miranda has worked locally with Avita Community Partners in Gainesville, GA at the Women’s Treatment and Support Program.
 This opportunity has helped her gain hands-on training with substance abuse in nearly a dozen women and children - an opportunity that has provided useful insight into her future goals and aspirations related to mental health.
 Miranda has also acquired a passion in environmental psychology including specifically how outdoor activities, fresh air, and interactions with nature can help those struggling with depression and anxiety disorders.
 Miranda also fosters a love of animals which has led to a desire to research animal behavior, animal cognition, the evolution of social behaviors, animal perceptual processes, and the efficacy of emotional support animals.
 As well as being a full-time student, Miranda works full-time in the service industry.
 Additionally she works part-time as a Lab Assistant for the Psychology Department at UNG.
 She is a member of the UNG’s First Year Foundation Peer Mentor group, engaging with over ten assigned freshmen mentees per semester.
 Miranda plans to complete a doctoral program in Clinical Psychology where she hopes to answer a variety of behavior, health, and cognition-related questions through her research in the program.